 What is ketosis?

-Ketosis, on the other hand, is a harmless biological condition that occurs when the body starts to rely on fat for energy instead of glucose.
+Nutritional ketosis, on the other hand, is a biological condition that occurs when the body starts to rely on fat for energy instead of glucose.

 Once the body burns this fat, it creates ketones that the body can then use for fuel.
 This can cause rapid and sustained weight loss (similar to the weight loss seen at the diagnosis of diabetes, but this weight loss is harmless).